NLnetLabs/routinator/source/initialisation.rst

 Now, you can see how Routinator connects to the RPKI trust anchors, downloads the the contents of the repositories to your machine, verifies it and produces a list of VRPs in the default CSV format to standard output.

-..
-Important:: Because it is expected that the state of the entire RPKI is not
-               perfect as all times, you may see several warnings during the process about objects that are either stale or failed cryptographic verification, or repositories that are temporarily unavailable.

-From a cold start, this process will take a couple of minutes.
-Subsequent verification runs will be much faster, because only the changes between the repositories and the validated cache need to be processed:

 .. code-block:: text